mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    env: sw004 # update according to your DNS planning
    vpc_cidr: "10.107.0.0/23"
    managed_vpc_cidr: "10.29.0.0/23"
-   domain: hub004.mojaperflab.org # update according to DNS planning
+   domain: hub004.mojaperflab.org # update according to DNS planning, ensure this domain name is different from the one specified for the Control Center
    managed_svc_enabled: false
    k8s_cluster_type: microk8s
    currency: EUR